Urtica

+Due to the stinging hairs, Urtica are rarely eaten by herbivores, but provide shelter for insects.
+The fiber has historically been used by humans, and cooking preparations exist.

 Description

 Urtica species grow as annuals or perennial herbaceous plants, rarely shrubs.
 They can reach, depending on the type, location and nutrient status, a height of 10–300 cm.
 The perennial species have underground rhizomes.
 The green parts have stinging hairs.
 Their often quadrangular stems are unbranched or branched, erect, ascending or spreading.

 Most leaves and stalks are arranged across opposite sides of the stem.
 The leaf blades are elliptic, lanceolate, ovate or circular.
 The leaf blades usually have three to five, rarely up to seven veins.
 The leaf margin is usually serrate to more or less coarsely toothed.
 The often-lasting bracts are free or fused to each other.
 The cystoliths are extended to more or less rounded.

-In 1874, while in Collioure (south of France), French botanist Charles Naudin discovered that strong winds during 24 hours made the stinging hairs of Urtica harmless for a whole week.
+In 1874, while in Collioure (south of France), French botanist Charles Naudin discovered that a strong wind lasting 24 hours rendered the stinging hairs of nettles harmless for an entire week.

-Evolution
+Taxonomy

+Phylogeny

 The last common ancestor of the genus originated in Eurasia, with fossils being known from the Miocene of Germany and Russia, subsequently dispersing worldwide.
 Several species of the genus have undergone long distance oceanic dispersal, such as Hesperocnide sandwicensis (native to Hawaii) and Urtica ferox (native to New Zealand).

 Species

-A large number of species included within the genus in the older literature are now recognized as synonyms of Urtica dioica.
-Some of these taxa are still recognized as subspecies.
+A large number of species included within the genus in the older literature are now recognised as synonyms of Urtica dioica.
+Some of these taxa are still recognised as subspecies.
 Genetic evidence indicates that the two species of Hesperocnide are part of this genus.

-Species in the genus Urtica, and their primary natural ranges, include: